Find Affordable College Courses

 Read full report on Communication & Journalism at Cornell University

 Fairleigh Dickinson University - Metropolitan Campus did quite well in this year’s ranking of the best places for communication and journalism students to get a master’s degree.
 It came in at #10 on the list.
-Located in the suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.
+Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.

 FDU graduate students pay an average of $10,722 in tuition and fees each year.